01: Understanding and Preparing Your Event Data

 The above code searches for values in maexample$Year

-and creates a new dataset containing only
+that aren’t NA and creates a new dataset containing only

 those rows.
 Before we start generating our arrays, let’s take stock of